system-transparency/stimages/README.md

 ### Building an OS image

-To build an OS image, try running `make` without any arguments.
+To build an OS image, try running `make stimage`.

 The example Makefile will try to run everything needed in order to produce an ST image, output to build/stimage.{json,zip}.